Hyattsville Crossing station: History

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The platforms at the Greenbelt station would be rebuilt starting on May 29, 2021, through September 6, 2021.

-In November 2020, WMATA approved a request from Prince George's County to change the name of the former Prince George's Plaza station to Hyattsville Crossing.
+In November 2020, WMATA approved a request from Prince George's County to change the name of the former Prince George's Plaza station to Hyattsville Crossing, despite survey results noting people prefer the name Prince George's Plaza due to the station being located in Prince George's County and in relation to The Mall at Prince Georges while being situated within a plaza-like area.
 The new name took effect on September 11, 2022.